-- b.
-Temporary erosion and sediment control practices consistent with the Minnesota Pollution 1 Control Agency's "Protecting Water Quality in Urban Areas," as amended or updated, and the 2 "Minnesota Stormwater Manual," as amended or updated 3 - c.
-Minimization of the disturbance's intensity and duration 4 - d.
-Additional stabilization measures on slopes of 3:1 (H:V) or steeper 5 - e.
-Protection of all stormwater conveyance systems during construction activities 6 - f.
-Final site stabilization measures 7 - 2.4.2 All waste generated by project activities will be properly managed and disposed of to avoid 8 adverse impacts on water quality.
-9 - 10 2.4.3 Site Stabilization - a.
-Temporary erosion and sediment control BMPs must be in place before the start of construction 11 12 activities. - b.
-All soil surfaces that are compacted during construction and remain impervious upon 13 construction completion must be decompacted.
-Decompaction can be achieved through soil 14 amendment and/or ripping to a depth of 18 inches.
-All decompaction measures should be 15 completed before final stabilization.
-16 - c.
-All temporary erosion and sediment control BMPs must be maintained until construction is 17 completed and perennial vegetation is established to sufficiently stabilize the site as the District 18 determines. - d.
+- 2.4.1 Erosion and sediment control plan that provides the following: - a.
+Protection of natural topography and soil conditions - b.
+Temporary erosion and sediment control practices consistent with the Minnesota Pollution Control Agency's "Protecting Water Quality in Urban Areas," as amended or updated, and the "Minnesota Stormwater Manual," as amended or updated - c.
+Minimization of the disturbance's intensity and duration - d.
+Additional stabilization measures on slopes of 3:1 (H:V) or steeper - e.
+Protection of all stormwater conveyance systems during construction activities - f.
+Final site stabilization measures - 2.4.2 All waste generated by project activities will be properly managed and disposed of to avoid adverse impacts on water quality. - 2.4.3 Site Stabilization - a.
+Temporary erosion and sediment control BMPs must be in place before the start of construction activities. - b.
+All soil surfaces that are compacted during construction and remain impervious upon construction completion must be decompacted.
+Decompaction can be achieved through soil

+- amendment and/or ripping to a depth of 18 inches.
+All decompaction measures should be completed before final stabilization. - c.
+All temporary erosion and sediment control BMPs must be maintained until construction is completed and perennial vegetation is established to sufficiently stabilize the site as the District determines. - d.
 When final stabilization is achieved, all temporary erosion and sediment control BMPs must be removed from the project site. - e.
-All disturbed areas must be finally stabilized within 14 days of completing land-altering 22 activities.
-23 - 24 2.4.4 Inspection and Maintenance - 25 The permit holder is responsible for inspecting and maintaining the project site until final stabilization is complete, including ensuring that all erosion and sediment control measures are effective.
-26 - 27 a.
-Inspection
+All disturbed areas must be finally stabilized within 14 days of completing land-altering activities.

+2.4.4 Inspection and Maintenance

+The permit holder is responsible for inspecting and maintaining the project site until final stabilization is complete, including ensuring that all erosion and sediment control measures are effective.